iotaledger/iota.c/README.md

 ## Building IOTA C Client Library

-IOTA C Client support different crypto libraries, including OpenSSL, libsodium, it can be changed by CMake property `CryptoUse`.
+IOTA C Client support different crypto libraries, including OpenSSL, libsodium, and mbedtsl, it can be changed by CMake property `CryptoUse`.
 Fro example, adding `-DCryptoUse=libsodium` to use libsodium.

 Compiling and testing library with Clang11 and Ninja